sorcia25/HardeningScripts/README.md

-# HardeningScripts
+# OS Hardening Scripts
-Operating System Hardening Scripts
+This repository contains a collection of scripts that will help to harden operating system baseline configuration supported by Secnesys.